Rules & Regulations

 All students can access their UCLA Billing Statement online through My.UCLA which will alert them to all payment amounts due for each quarter (such as registration fees, fines, outstanding debts, financial awards, and refunds).

 ENROLLMENT for all courses may be done online through My.UCLA before the stipulated deadlines.
-Some courses (such as most graduate level seminars) may require that the student submit a Permission to Enroll number (or "PTE") from the appropriate instructor before enrolling in a course.
+Some courses (such as most graduate level seminars) may require that the student requests a Permission to Enroll number (or "PTE") from the appropriate instructor before enrolling in a course.
 More detailed information about this procedure is also available through various Campus publications and from the Coordinator of Student Affairs.

 A PROJECTED COURSE LIST for each academic quarter will be distributed to every student prior to the beginning of each academic term.
 Each quarterly list will indicate courses that may be applied to MA degree requirements.
 The Faculty Advisor must check and approve all courses.
 Approval for enrollment in courses not appearing on this list must be obtained from the Program Chair/Faculty Advisor.